johnnysong-cc/survey-builder-backend_comp229project/README.md

 ## Collaboration Rules

 ### NO.1 RULE: Leave the group if you are not willing to take initiative!
-### NO.2 RULE: Leave the group if you are not willing to contribute duly!
+### NO.2 RULE: Leave the group if you are not willing to match your workload with other members!
 ### NO.3 RULE: Leave the group if you are not willing to work hard and deliever results before deadlines!

 ### Branch Management